 Esher Church School is also part of the Esher, Cobham and Molesey Cluster Group, a working group of local schools which shares training and expertise.
 The group comprises primary schools from these areas and Esher High School.
-We also have a working agreement that pools our pension costs with Pyrford Church of England Primary School which reduces our LGPS costs significantly.

 Objectives and activities